Drug Dependence Recognized as a Chronic Medical Illness

 People who struggle with addiction are usually in denial about their situation and unwilling to seek treatment.
 Intervention helps the person make the connection between their use of alcohol and drugs and the problems in their life.
 The goal of interventions is to present the alcohol or drug user with a structured opportunity to accept help.
 Intervention is an opportunity for the addict to make changes before their life situation gets worse.

-At New Start Recovery Solutions Northern California drug and alcohol rehab centers – we work very closely with families and their loved ones during interventions.
+At New Start Recovery Solutions Northern California drug and alcohol rehab centers – we work very closely with families and their loved ones.

 Bay Area Whole Person Recovery: Intervention, Detox, Drug Rehab, Alcohol Recovery